-White wagtails are migratory bird found in Europe, Asia and Africa.
-Eleven subspecies are recognized.
-At least six are found in Assam and NE India.
+White wagtail is a migratory bird found in Europe, Asia and Africa.
+Eleven subspecies recognized.
+Six are found in Assam and NE India.

 An Indian Wagtail Motacilla alba dukhunensis, a non-breeding male, is busy wagging its tail up and down while searching for food on an open field.
 The photograph was taken in Pune, Maharastra by Rohan Kamath.